-A new area of fraud that is receiving public attention is the reporting of a host of nonfinancial data (e.g., a not-for-profit higher education institution's acceptance rates and incoming class SAT/ACT scores) to regulators, rating agencies, accrediting bodies and evaluative bodies.
-This type of data is generated throughout the organization on a variety of hardware and software systems.
+A new area of fraud that is receiving public attention is the reporting of a host of nonfinancial data (e.g., acceptance rates and incoming class SAT/ACT scores) to regulators, rating agencies, accrediting bodies and evaluative bodies.
+This type of data is generated throughout the institution on a variety of hardware and software systems.
 The audit committee should understand if there are adequate internal control processes and management review practices to assure this data is complete, accurate and properly reported.